hbokh/docker-typo3-cms/README.md

 Use `mariadb/p4ssw0rd` for the database-credentials.

-Restart after the stack has been stopped, use `fig up --no-recreate`.
+Restart after the stack has been stopped, use `docker-compose up --no-recreate`.

 ## Manually